cortsf/jkl/README.md

 `a - stage` and `d - diff` are recursive, after the choosen actions (stage/diff..) are perfomed the menu opens again, with the git status updated in case of `a - stage`.

+`jkl` Doesn't clears your terminal, meaning, at any time after using jkl, (at least, before you kill/clear your terminal) you can inspect both the git status, the choosen action/s from the menu, and the output of the choosen actions.
+Just like with regular git used from a terminal.

 # Extra deps
 Only `s - scan` requires [git-secrets](https://github.com/awslabs/git-secrets)